aimms/documentation/platform/sdk.rst

 Version 1.3.0.0
 +++++++++++++++++

-Due to a compiler change for linux of AIMMS, the older versions of the SDK do not support the Aimms versions 4.29 and higher.
+Due to a compiler change for Linux of AIMMS, the older versions of the SDK do not support the Aimms versions 4.29 and higher.
 This version of the SDK supports all Aimms versions 4.3 and higher.

 .. note::

-  If you are using the SDK Server on linux, you will need to use the rules provided in this version if you are using an AIMMS version 4.29 or newer.
+  If you are using the SDK Server on Linux, you will need to use the rules provided in this version if you are using an AIMMS version 4.29 or newer.
 The rule for 4.29 is provided, for newer AIMMS versions you will need to (copy and) adapt the 4.29 rule See also `the documentation <http://download.aimms.com/aimms/AimmsSDK/frames.html?frmname=topic&frmfile=index.html>`_ on how to do this.

 Version 1.2.5.0
 +++++++++++++++++